SkepticMystic/graph-analysis/README.md

 2. Link Prediction
 3. Co-Citations

-Each of which implement different algorithms with different purposes.
+Each implement different algorithms with different purposes.

 ### Similarity

 Similarity is a measure of how similar two notes are based on their connectedness in the graph (ie. note content is not considered).
 Currently, only the Jaccard Similarity measure is implemented.

 ### Link Prediction

 Link Prediction is a measure of the probability that two notes should be connected based on their other connections in the graph.

-Link prediction algorithms include:

-1. Adamic Adar
-2. Common Neighbours
+The implemented Link Prediction algorithms are Adamic Adar and Common Neighbours.

 ### Co-Citations